 The Conditions of Business is only applicable for this auction.
 The Company may update the Conditions of Business from time to time, when the Bidder and the Buyer participate in another auction, the then applicable Conditions of Business shall prevail.

 The right of interpretation of these Rules shall belong to the Company.

-The following pages are designed to give you useful information on how to bid at auction.
-Poly Auction (Hong Kong)'s staff as listed at the front of this catalogue will be happy to assist you.
+The following pages are designed to give you useful information on how to bid at auctions.
+Poly Auction (Hong Kong)’s staff as listed at the front of this catalogue will be happy to assist you.
 However, it is important that you read the following information carefully and note that Poly Auction (Hong Kong) acts for the seller.

 In certain circumstances, Poly Auction (Hong Kong) may print in the catalogue the history of ownership of a work of art if such information contributes to scholarship or is otherwise well known and assists in distinguishing the work of art.
 However, the identity of the seller or previous owners may not be disclosed for a variety of reasons.
 For example, such information may be excluded to accommodate a seller’s request for confidentiality or because the identity of prior owners is unknown given the age of the work of art.

 A buyer’s premium will be added to the Hammer Price and is payable by the buyer as part of the total purchase price.
 The buyer’s premium is 20% of the hammer price of each Lot up.

 Bidder must review the Lot(s) in the preview before the auction, and bear all responsibilities (including but not limited to legal liability and/or responsibility) of their bidding acts.
 For more information on the Properties, please consult our business staff.
 If the conditions of a Property are not described in the catalogue, this does not mean that the Property has no weakness or defects.